-Manual J is an industry standard that describes a method for sizing the unit you need, basically, how “big” your air conditioning system should be for the size and type of house you live in.
-It’s required by most building codes nationwide because only Manual J offers the precise determination of system size needed to ensure that your system lasts longer, operates efficiently, and actually makes you comfortable.
+Manual J is an industry standard that describes a method for determining, basically, how “big” your air conditioning system should be for the size and type of house you live in.

 When so-called contractors say, “Oh, your home is X square feet, so you need a X-ton unit,” you should tread very carefully!
 This “rule of thumb” is always wildly inaccurate.
 It results in the installation of systems that are often too big for your actual needs.